ravgotrasahil/ravgotrasahil-github.io/teaching/r/montecarlo/montecarlo_intro.md

-You can see how at each pass (from year=1 to year=10), the "Old Wealth" is the same as the "New Wealth" from the previous step, indicating that the computations have been chain together at each year to produce the final result.
+You can see how at each pass (from year=1 to year=10), the "Old Wealth" is the same as the "New Wealth" from the previous step, indicating that the computations have been chained together at each year to produce the final result.

 ### Now with random interest rates